You’ll love this recipe if you like this Mac and Cheese with Cream Cheese and Tuna Macaroni Salad.

 Can I freeze this?

-Freezing isn’t recommended because creamy sauces usually separate once thawed.
-If you do freeze it, expect to add extra broth and stir well when reheating.
+Freezing isn’t recommended since cream-based sauces tend to separate once thawed.
+If you do freeze it, add extra broth or cream and stir well when reheating to bring the sauce back together.
+The texture may not be quite the same.

 🍽 Recipe